-During long periods of mooring, if possible, tilt the propulsion unit drives out of the water - except in freezing temperatures.
-Refer to the drive system owner's manual for more information on saltwater operation and protection.
+During long periods of mooring, if possible, tilt the outboard out of the water - except in freezing temperatures.
+Refer to the outboard owner's manual for more information on saltwater operation and protection.

 Freshwater flushing of the engine is recommended after operating in salt, polluted or brackish water.
-Refer to your engine operator's manual for additional information.
+Refer to your outboard operator's manual for additional information.